Luna Display and Adapters

 Can Luna be used with an adapter, hub, or dock?

+Using Luna with an adapter, hub, or dock is at your discretion, as these are not officially supported.
 Adapters may be compatible with wired connections (Ethernet or Thunderbolt) cables since wired connections are not related to our Luna Display hardware.

-Can adapters be used for wired connections between devices?
+Can adapters be used for wired connections?

 How do I use a USB, Ethernet, or Thunderbolt connection?